Factory for the production of bricks from waste. "Bricks made from recycled materials - reliable and economical!" Blocks from construction waste

 • sorting with the separation of useful fractions (secondary material resources) and their subsequent direction for industrial processing;

-• neutralization of useless residues ("tails") and their burial in landfills or incineration in waste incineration plants with subsequent burial of slag and ash.
+• neutralization of useless residues (“tailings”) and their disposal at landfills or incineration incineration plants with subsequent burial of slag and ash.

-In accordance with the concept of waste management being implemented, for example, in Moscow, in principle, only that which cannot (or is currently unprofitable) to be recycled is subject to incineration.
-Burying at landfills should only be that which cannot be burned.
+In accordance with the concept of waste management implemented, for example, in Moscow, in principle, only that which cannot (or is currently unprofitable) to be processed is subject to incineration.
+Only things that cannot be burned should be buried in landfills.

-The proposed integrated municipal waste management system (see SDW No. 9, 10, 2007, No. 1, 2008) involves the use of investment-attractive technological and organizational solutions.
-At the same time, the use of efficient technologies makes it possible to actually organize the selective collection of household waste, adapted to Russian conditions.
-The sample of secondary resources reaches 50% of the volume of all MSW produced in the served area, the volume of "tails" removed for disposal is several times reduced.
+The proposed integrated municipal waste management system (see MSW No. 9, 10, 2007, No. 1, 2008) involves the use of investment-attractive technological and organizational solutions.
+In this case, the use effective technologies allows you to really organize selective collection household waste, adapted to Russian conditions.
+The selection of recycled resources reaches 50% of the volume of all solid waste generated in the serviced territory; the volume of “tailings” removed for disposal is significantly reduced.

-The use of the principle of waste sorting in close proximity to the source of their formation also makes it possible to receive and send, including for incineration, waste with a given morphological composition.
-This will optimize the operation of waste incinerators.
+Using the principle of sorting waste in close proximity to the source of its formation also makes it possible to obtain and direct waste with a given morphological composition, including for incineration.
+This will optimize the operation of waste incineration plants.

-An additional effect may be the use of a new technology for processing the remaining "tails" into environmentally friendly (for example, building) materials.
+An additional effect can be obtained by using new technology processing the remaining “tails” into environmentally friendly (for example, construction) materials.
 A similar technology and technical means for its implementation were developed by City Waste Technology (Germany) and are used in the city of Manila (Philippines).

-To implement this process in the traditional scheme of a waste sorting plant, three new blocks should be used instead of the final section for pressing "tails" for disposal in landfills.
-These blocks provide their mechanical processing (grinding), chemical processing and production of final products.
+To implement this process in the traditional scheme of a waste sorting plant, instead of the final section of compacting the “tails” for disposal at landfills, three new blocks must be used.
+These units provide mechanical processing (grinding), chemical processing and production of final products.

-In the mechanical processing unit, preliminary and secondary grinding of the “tails” of MSW, KGM and construction waste takes place.
+In the mechanical processing unit, preliminary and secondary grinding of the “tails” of MSW, KGM and construction waste.

-When such a technological process is provided at a waste sorting plant with a capacity of, for example, 100 tons per day, preliminary shredding of waste occurs using a low-speed shredder with a rotation speed of 23 rpm with a throughput of about 12.5 t/h.
-At the output, materials with a size of about 250 mm are obtained.
+When providing such technological process in a waste sorting plant with a capacity of, for example, 100 tons per day, preliminary waste shredding occurs using a low-speed shredder with a rotation speed of 23 rpm with a throughput of about 12.5 t/h.
+The output is materials with a size of about 250 mm.
 Subsequent secondary grinding makes it possible to obtain fractions of 15-20 mm in size.
-For this, a high-speed shredder with a rotation speed of 240 rpm is used. with a throughput of about 6.5 t/h.
-Crushing of construction waste is carried out by a crusher with a capacity of 100-350 t/h.
+For this purpose, a high-speed shredder with a rotation speed of 240 rpm is used. with a throughput of about 6.5 t/h.
+Construction waste is crushed using a crusher with a capacity of 100-350 t/h.
 The fine organic fraction is separated using a drum sieve (capacity approx. 6.5 t/h).

 Photo 2.
-Treatment of crushed waste in the reactor
+Processing of crushed waste in a reactor

-Chemical treatment of the obtained material allows its neutralization, disinfection (destruction of bacteria, fungi, etc.), neutralization and immobilization of heavy metals.
-The process itself takes place in a special step-type reactor (capacity - 3,000 l / step) using a vortex-type planetary mixer.
-In the reactor, the crushed material to be processed is mixed with special chemical ingredients, as a result of which it is chemically processed.
-The chemical ingredients are supplied to the reactor from a compact unit, where the mixing, storage and dosing of reagents is carried out.
+Chemical treatment of the resulting material allows for its neutralization, disinfection (destruction of bacteria, fungi, etc.), neutralization and immobilization of heavy metals.
+The process itself takes place in a special step-type reactor (capacity - 3,000 l/step) using a vortex-type planetary mixer.
+In the reactor, the crushed material being processed is mixed with special chemical ingredients, resulting in its chemical processing.
+Chemical ingredients enter the reactor from a compact unit in which mixing, storage and dosing of reagents is carried out.

 Photo 3.
-Neutralized "tails" of MSW - aggregate for concrete
+Neutralized solid waste “tails” - filler for concrete

-Completely neutralized in this way, the material already as a raw material for the production of building materials enters the production unit, where it is mixed with cement and various inert additives.
-As the main components of the block, a loading unit with a bucket lift, radial and planetary mixers can be used.
+The material completely neutralized in this way, already as a raw material for the production of building materials, enters the production unit, where it is mixed with cement and various inert additives.
+A loading unit with a bucket lift, radial and planetary mixers can be used as the main components of the block.
 After molding, building materials are obtained.

 Photo 4.
-The production process of "garbage concrete"
+The production process of “waste concrete”

-This technology makes it possible to obtain up to 800 tons of building materials from 1,000 tons of waste, the range of which can include up to 200 items (building blocks, panels, paving slabs, bricks, concrete pipes, tiles, etc.).
+This technology makes it possible to obtain up to 800 tons of building materials from 1,000 tons of waste, the range of which can include up to 200 items (building blocks, panels, road tiles, bricks, concrete pipes, tiles, etc.).

 The type and quality of concrete products depend on:

-• morphological composition of the waste (in this case, "tails");
+• morphological composition of waste (in this case, “tails”);

 • type and quantity of inert additives (sand, gravel, recycled building materials);